* This is the Professional Version. *

 The most common viral infections are probably URIs.
 Respiratory infections are more likely to cause severe symptoms in infants, the elderly, and patients with a lung or heart disorder.

-Respiratory viruses include the epidemic influenza viruses (A and B), H5N1 and H7N9 avian influenza A viruses, parainfluenza viruses 1 through 4, adenoviruses, respiratory syncytial virus A and B, human metapneumovirus, and rhinoviruses (see Some Respiratory Viruses and see Respiratory Viruses).
+Respiratory viruses include the epidemic influenza viruses (A and B), H5N1 and H7N9 avian influenza A viruses, parainfluenza viruses 1 through 4, adenoviruses, respiratory syncytial virus A and B, human metapneumovirus, and rhinoviruses (see Some Respiratory Viruses and Professional.heading on page Respiratory Viruses ).
 In 2012, a novel coronavirus, Middle East respiratory syndrome coronavirus (MERS-CoV—see Middle East Respiratory Syndrome (MERS)), appeared in Kuwait; it can cause severe acute respiratory illness and is sometimes fatal.
 Respiratory viruses are typically spread from person to person by contact with infected respiratory droplets.

 Some Respiratory Viruses